adnanebk/excel-pojo-converter/README.md

                       Category.B,"Formatted B");
     }
 }

+public class CategoryConverter implements EnumConverter<Category> {
+    Map<Category,String> map =  Map.of(Category.A,"aa",
+            Category.B,"bb",
+            Category.C,"cc"
+    );

+    @Override
+    public Map<Category, String> convert() {
+        return map;
+    }
+}
+class NameConverter implements Converter<String> {

+    @Override
+    public String convertToCellValue(String fieldValue) {
+        return fieldValue + " added text";
+    }

+    @Override
+    public String convertToFieldValue(String cellValue) {
+        return cellValue + " added";
+    }
+}
 ```
 This Product class is annotated with various annotations that play a crucial role in the conversion process.
 Each field is annotated with @CellDefinition, indicating its position in the Excel or CSV file.

-we can also define the title of the of the cell, by default it will convert the camel case name of the field to a name with spaces (ex: firstName=>First name)
+we can also define the title of the cell, by default it will convert the camel case name of the field to a name with spaces (ex: firstName=>First name)

 The @SheetDefinition annotation provides additional information like date formatting patterns that will be used during conversion of date field types.

-### The Enum Annotation: @CellEnum(enumsMapperMethod = "categoryMap")

-In the Product class, we make use of the @CellEnum annotation in the enum Category field. the enumsMapperMethod argument allows us to define a method name, this method should return a map that define the mapping (conversions) between the enum constants and the formatted values in the excel/csv cells (by default the enum constants will be used)
+we make use of the @CellEnum annotation in the enum Category field, and we define a converter class that contains the conversions (by using a map) between the enum constants and the cell values in the excel/csv (by default the enum constants will be used as cell values).
-note that the method name must much the enumsMapperMethod argument value.

-### The Boolean Annotation: @CellBoolean(trueValue = "yes",falseValue = "no")

-we make use of the @CellBoolean annotation in the boolean active field,it has two arguments witch represents the formatting values we want to use in the excel/csv fields.
+we make use of the @CellBoolean annotation in the boolean active field,it has two arguments witch represents the converted cells values in the excel/csv file .

+We can also use a custom converter to convert a field value to its cell value, to do that we define
+the converter argument in the cellDefinition annotation like the example in the name field, or we can use the annotation @CellConverter(converter = MyConverter.class)

-Now, let’s introduce an updated version of our POJO class, ProductV2:
+Now, let’s introduce a second version of our POJO class, ProductV2:
 ```
 @Data
 @Builder